ucfcs/GrowthPlus/CONTRIBUTING.md

 ## How do I make a contribution?

 Here's a quick rundown on how to get the project on your local machine!
+> Make sure to sync your github account with Android Studio before the following steps

 ## Fork the repository